almothana-almasri/almothana-almasri/README.md

 ## Hi there 👋

-I'm **Almothana Almasri**, aN Electrical Power Engineer and a Full-Stack developer.
+I'm **Almothana Almasri**, an Electrical Power Engineer and a Full-Stack developer.

 ## 🚀 Skills